kyleetqi/stockticker/README.md

 * There are some known issues with the USB-C port.
   * Please check that your cable and brick can successfully supply power to the board.
 I had issues with Apple products.
   * The USB-C port is located a bit far into the board.
 Because of this, it may be necessary to file down the side of the PCB to plug in the cable. **PLEASE THOROUGHLY VERIFY IF THIS IS NECESSARY FOR YOU.**
+* Because this project uses a stepper without absolute encoding, the ticker has no memory of the motor position between power ons.
+The pointer position needs to be reset before each power on.

 # Bill of Materials
-* I sourced all my parts from Sayal but feel free to source from wherever you'd like.
+* I sourced all my parts from Sayal, (a hobbyist electronics store), but feel free to source from wherever you'd like.
 * Use your judgement when substituting parts ensuring compatibility with the code and PCB.
 Modify the code and gerber as necessary.

 ### Required Items